robcortez/dasdl/README.md

 # DASDL

 Download the *Destroy All Software* screencasts while they're free.
-Thank them for their kind gesture by running up thier AWS bill.
+Thank them for their kind gesture by running up their AWS bill.

 ### Usage